Last Updated on 17 January 2026 by Cycloscope

 Linhai

-Linhai is a very pleasant city, while the entire province reaches about 1 million inhabitants, the city itself is small and enjoyable.
+Linhai is a very pleasant city.
+While the entire province has about 1 million inhabitants, the city itself is small and enjoyable.

 The Great Wall of Zhejiang in Linhai – Jiangnan Great Wall